poolpOrg/poolp.org/content/posts/2021-01-01-opensmtpd-noosmtpd.md

 # `smtpd(8)` now binds UNIX-domain sockets

 At the exception of the local enqueuer,
-OpenSMTPD only supports SMTP sessions over network connections.
+OpenSMTPD **only supports SMTP sessions over network connections**.
-This shows in the configuration file as it is only possible to use `listen` directives with a network interface parameter... or with the `socket` keyword which is handled as a special case for the local enqueuer.
+This shows in the configuration file as it is only possible to use `listen` directives with a network interface parameter... or with the `socket` keyword which is handled as a **special case** for the local enqueuer.

 When the daemon starts,
-it creates a UNIX-domain socket to use as its control socket for the `smtpctl(8)` utility.
+it creates a UNIX-domain socket to use as its **control socket** for the `smtpctl(8)` utility.
 This was initially meant to accept control requests from root to interact with `smtpd(8)` at runtime, but later came the need for local enqueueing and the control socket was used for that purpose too.

 A special "enqueue" control command was implemented in `smtpd(8)`.
 That command allows `smtpctl(8)` to request from `smtpd(8)` that it establishes an internal SMTP session and returns the file descriptor.
-The `smtpctl(8)` utility then uses that descriptor to pretend that the socket was actually connected directly to the SMTP server, and it toggles into an enqueue mode where it operates as an SMTP client.
+The `smtpctl(8)` utility then uses that descriptor to pretend that the socket was actually connected directly to the SMTP server, and it **toggles into an enqueue mode** where it operates as an SMTP client.

 This has three side-effects:

-Because everyone is supposed to be able to enqueue a local mail, the control socket cannot have strict permissions and has to be world-writeable.
+Because **everyone** is supposed to be able to enqueue a local mail, the control socket cannot have strict permissions and **has to be world-writeable**.
-Since it is also used for privileged control commands, the daemon needs to explicitly check that the client is only allowed to access the enqueue mode if the user is not privileged:
+Since it is also used for privileged control commands, the daemon needs to **explicitly** check that the client is only allowed to access the enqueue mode if the user is not privileged:

 ```sh
 $ ls -l /var/run/smtpd.sock